sungminchang/nightwatch-extra/README.md

   * [SELENIUM_ERROR] - indicates a Saucelabs or local Selenium error.
   * [ATTRIBUTE_NOT_FOUND] - For mobile calls, it indicates that the given attribute was not found.

 The error dicationary needs to be a json formatted file with name-value pairs.
 It can be passed in as a system environment variable NIGHTWATCH_ERROR_DICTIONARY or in nightwatch.json attribute test_settings.default.errorDictionary.
-It can be a file path, url, or a url object accepted by [request.js](https://github.com/request/request)
+It can be a file path, url, or a url object accepted by [request.js](https://github.com/request/request).
+System environment variable NIGHTWATCH_ERROR_DICTIONARY takes precendence over attribute in nightwatch.json.
+So if System environment variable NIGHTWATCH_ERROR_DICTIONARY exists, it will use that value.

 Examples:
 ```